Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 Using both smart devices would give you two apps, which would only be more confusing to your devices than convenient.

-Moreover, the primary function of a smart dimmer switch is to control multiple ordinary lights in a room all at the same time.
+Moreover, the primary function of a smart dimmer switch is to control multiple ordinary lights in a room simultaneously.

 On the other hand, smart bulbs always need to be on and should not be constantly turned on and off with a switch.